jsplink/tntjs/README.md

         "signature": "NmY4MzY5MDE4NzU2ZDcxODA1OGE2MzUyNGZjNTYyNjdjYzRiMzgxNjAzN2NjMTk0Yjg1NjUzNjQ0\nYjhhYjgyMg=="
     }

-The comm module uses sha-256 hmac message validation to validate the message per tokens stored in the comm module.
+**Step Four** The comm module (1) validates the hmac signature via comm.tokens, (2) updates the receivedMsg array

+**Step Five** The dataserve is notified of the received message and updates the list in the registry.

-Your view automatically updates.
+**Step Six** Your view is automatically updated and thus the UI changes as expected.

 ## dataserve.serveObject
 The serveObject method creates an expectation for an object.